ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-7-2.md

-# Best Practices for AI Implementation in Areas Such as CG Animation, Motion Capture, and Facial Recognition

 Artificial intelligence (AI) technologies can enhance visual effects in entertainment, creating more realistic and immersive experiences.
 In this chapter, we will cover best practices for AI implementation in areas such as CG animation, motion capture, and facial recognition.